 A spectacle refraction should be performed to establish the patient's baseline refractive status and to guide in the selection of the appropriate lens power.
-Remember to compensate for vertex distance if the refraction is greater than $\pm 4.00D$ .
+Vertex distance compensation is generally only necessary for refractions ± 4.00D, but may sometimes also be required for lower refractions in the case of large vertex distances.